 Pharmaceutical companies have developed myriad ways to fight ailments from arthritis to cancer, but the body's immune systems inspired the newest weapons in their arsenal.
 A new generation of drugs targets specific attackers, sparking immune cells into action.
+These drugs, called monoclonal antibodies The main goal is the development of new, biologically based drugs, providing even tougher weapons for physicians fighting human diseases.

-These drugs, called monoclonal antibodies (MABs), are engineered proteins that bind themselves to substances that cause disease.
+(MABs), are engineered proteins that bind themselves to substances that cause disease.
 Monoclonal antibodies can be created for almost any target inside a cell or on its surface, allowing greater specificity and fewer side effects than conventional therapies.
 They include top-selling drugs used to treat several types of inflammation and cancer.